 The Federal Government announced the details of the Canada Emergency Commercial Rent Assistance (“CECRA”):

 Please note, we understand that it will be the responsibility of the landlords to apply for this program.
 They must agree to forgive 25% of their rent in order to participate and, therefore, we are not certain how many landlords may be willing to participate.

 The government has announced a number of changes to business taxes, GST/HST and duty payments.

-Businesses can defer the payment of any income tax amounts that become owing on or after March 18 and before September 2020 until after August 31, 2020.
+Businesses can defer the payment of any income tax amounts that become owing on or after March 18 and before October 2020 until September 30, 2020.
 This relief would apply to tax balances due, as well as installments, under Part I of the Income Tax Act.
 No interest or penalties will accumulate on these amounts during this period.
-Corporations that would otherwise have a filing deadline in June, July or August 2020 are now due by September 1, 2020.
+Corporations that would otherwise have a filing deadline in June, July or August 2020 are now due by September 30, 2020.

 Businesses, including self-employed individuals, can defer payments of the GST/HST and customs duty until June 30, 2020.
 No interest or penalties will accumulate on these amounts during this period.
 The deadline to file GST returns has not changed.

 For more information about income tax payment dates, please visit: https://www.canada.ca/en/revenue-agency/campaigns/covid-19-update/covid-19-filing-payment-dates.html

 For more information on the deferral of GST/HST tax remittances, please visit: https://www.canada.ca/en/revenue-agency/campaigns/covid-19-update/frequently-asked-questions-gst-hst.html

 The Government announced changes to the Canada Summer Jobs program.